 - Neurodiversity Brief– This July 2018 Neurodiversity Brief from the LEAD Center outlines several concrete action steps that American Job Center staff can implement to help make their services more accessible for this disability type.

-- EEOC Fact Sheet– Link to U.S. Employment Opportunity Commission (EEOC) fact sheet provides general information about ID and further explains how the Americans with Disabilities Act (ADA) applies to both job applicants and employees with an Intellectual Disability.
+- EEOC Fact Sheet– Link to U.S. Employment Opportunity Commission (EEOC) fact sheet that provides general information and further explains how the Americans with Disabilities Act (ADA) applies to both job applicants and employees with an Intellectual Disability.